-In the age of TV and early internet, video content was almost exclusively a mass media tool.
+In the age of TV and early internet, video content was almost exclusively a mass media tool for consumer marketing.
 The one rarely to be used in B2B marketing.
 This mindset has lasted well over a decade even after the dawn of Youtube.

 Statistics prove that B2B video isn’t something to be ignored – it’s an essential piece of the content marketing puzzle and should be a top priority for your company in 2020.

-In this post, you will find all you need to know about video in B2B content marketing.
+In this post, you will find all the basics you need to know about video in B2B content marketing.
 Tips, strategy, best practices – everything in one comprehensive guide.
 So lets jump right into it!